Ralim/IronOS/Documentation/GettingStarted.md

 When you press the button to enter the soldering mode, the iron will instantly start to heat up the tip.

-The firmware defaults to 320C as the set point for the soldering mode, however on this screen you can enter into the adjustment screen by pressing either button.
+The firmware defaults to 320 °C as the set point for the soldering mode, however on this screen you can enter into the adjustment screen by pressing either button.

 Pressing and holding the button near the tip will enter **Boost** mode.
 This allows a temporary override of the set temperature to a higher (or lower) value.
 This can be useful as a way to force the tip to a higher temperature to drive more wattage into a large joint when the thermal connection is not ideal.